AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

 When building a new template, you can enter the information for all tasks and for your future project settings.
 This information will then transfer to any project that you create from the template.

-Projects in Frame.io are organized by team, and
+Projects in Frame.io are organized by teams, which are connected to Workfront groups.

-Workfront groups are associated with Frame.io teams.

-To organize projects by team inside of Frame.io, you have to assign the correct Workfront group to the project before it's created.

 We recommend using a project template to create connected projects because you can set the project group before.

-If you choose to create the project from scratch, Workfront automatically adds the Default project group and the mirror Frame.io project is created under that default team in frame.io.
-Updating the group after project creation does not change the Frame.io team.
+If you choose to create the project from scratch, Workfront automatically adds the Default project group and the mirror Frame.io project is created under that default team in Frame.io.

+>[!NOTE]
+>
+>Updating the group after project creation does not change the Frame.io team.

 ### Create the template and specify the project group

 {{step1-to-templates}}

 1. Click **New Template**.
-1. Type a name for your template.
-Press Enter to save the name.
+1. Type a name for your template, then press **Enter** to save the name.
 1. In the left panel, click **Template Details**.
 1. In the **Template association** section, make sure to specify a group.
-If you do not add a group, the default project group is added and the project in Frame.io is created under that corresponding frame.io team.
+If you do not add a group, the default project group is added and the project in Frame.io is created under the corresponding default team in Frame.io.

 Continue to the next section.